VikParuchuri/ds-webinar/presentation.md

 ---
 # How I got started with ML

-* Bachelors in American History
+* BA in American History
 * Learned using online resources

 ---